 Cloudways has partnered with Stackpath – a major content delivery network – to enable easy CDN integration right from the hosting control panel.

-To assess the features and performance of the service, I set up a test website on WordPress with some sample content, including images.
+To assess the features and performance of the service, I set up a test website using WordPress with some sample text and images.
 Then I tested the speed using Pingdom Tools, both before and after integrating the CDN.